htcondor/htmap/docs/source/tips-and-tricks.rst

 Use the CLI
 -----------

-This will reveal the status of each job:
+Use of the CLI is recommended to go alongside separation of submission/monitoring/collection as mentioned above.
+This section will provide some useful commands.
+This command shows the status of each job for various
+tags:

 .. code:: shell

    htmap status  # See info on each job, and various tags

-These commands will reveal more information about each job:
+This might indicate that 4 jobs in tag ``foo`` are completed and 2 are idle (or waiting to be run).
+These commands will reveal more information about a specific tag:

 .. code::